-Alternative 3 (Two Harvest Visits at Up to Five Locations) - Effects on Wilderness
+Alternative 3 (Two Harvest Trips, Several Locations) - Effects on Wilderness

-Direct and Indirect Effects: This alternative would involve one or more vessels traveling in Glacier Bay on two or more days to several locations throughout the park.
-Because these administrative vessel entries are considered in the Vessel Quota and Operating Restrictions Environmental Impact Statement, their effects have already been analyzed.
+Direct and Indirect Effects: This alternative would involve one or more vessels traveling in Glacier Bay on two days to several locations throughout the park.
+Because these vessel entries are included in vessel quotas analyzed in the Vessel Quota and Operating Restrictions Environmental Impact Statement, their effects have already been analyzed.

-In addition, up to twelve tribal members would spend some portion of two or more days harvesting gull eggs at a given location in designated wilderness.
-Harvest activities would not involve placement of structures, would not trammel the character of wilderness areas, and would be limited in duration (i.e., one day) so few park visitors would witness and potentially be affected by such activities.
-Opportunities for solitude and unconfined forms of recreation would not be affected.
-This alternative would not directly or indirectly affect wilderness.
+In addition, up to twelve tribal members would spend some portion of two days harvesting gull eggs in designated wilderness.
+However, harvest activities would not involve placement of structures, would not result in trammeled landscapes, and would be limited in duration (i.e., two days) so few park visitors would witness and potentially be affected by such activities.
 Opportunities for solitude and unconfined forms of recreation would not be affected.
 This alternative would not directly or indirectly affect wilderness.